Police Misconduct Attorneys Walnut Creek, CA

 An individual can absolutely sue a police department for violating their rights.
 However, as a practical matter, the individual would actually be suing the city where the police department is located.
 For example, if someone were to bring an action against an officer from the Oakland Police Department, they would name the city of Oakland and the officer.
 In addition, they might name a supervising officer or officers who were present at the scene and had a responsibility to protect the individual from having their rights violated.

-Helping Victims Wronged by Law Enforcement Officials
+Helping Victims Wronged by Law Enforcement Officials in CA

 At The Law Offices of Johnson & Johnson, our Walnut Creek police misconduct lawyers will investigate your claim and build a legal strategy focused on protecting your rights.
 We will also be steadfast in holding the police officer and their employer accountable for the harm they caused.